korby/deployer/README.md

   myvar: myvalue
 ```
 ## How to use Deployer
-On the very first step, **from the machine where you will execute Deployer**, you need to:
+As very first step, **from the machine where you will execute Deployer**, you need to:
 * add local ssh rsa public key to your remote git repository settings (gitlab, github, bitbucket...)
 * install local ssh rsa public key on all remote servers